frodo-hu/Acoustic-Anomaly-Detection/README.md

 ## Introduction

-This repository focuses on acoustic anomaly detection using predictive models to detect faults or irregularities in hydroelectric machinery.
+This repository focuses on acoustic anomaly detection using predictive models to detect faults or irregularities in industrial machinery.
 The primary goal is to leverage sound data for monitoring and maintenance, ensuring efficient and timely detection of potential issues.

-This project implements various machine learning techniques, including AutoEncoders, Local Outlier Factor (LOF), Isolation Forest (IF), and PCA, to detect anomalies in hydroelectric powerplant machinery based on sound recordings.
+This project implements various machine learning techniques, including AutoEncoders, Local Outlier Factor (LOF), Isolation Forest (IF), and PCA, to detect anomalies in industrialt machinery based on sound recordings.

 **Video Introduction**: https://youtu.be/CkA2gpYUkdY